 Ada Lovelace Day Live!
-2018, our annual ‘science cabaret’ in celebration of women in STEM, was held at The IET on the evening of Tuesday 9 October.
+2019, our annual ‘science cabaret’ in celebration of women in STEM, was held on the evening of Tuesday 8 October, again at The IET.
 Playing host to the UK’s most fabulous women in STEM, ALD Live is an entertaining evening of geekery, comedy and music suitable for everyone over the age of 12.
-If you’d like a taster, our videos from this year are available on YouTube along with videos from 2017, 2016, 2015, 2014 and 2013!
+If you’d like a taster, our videos from 2018 are available on YouTube along with videos from 2017, 2016, 2015, 2014 and 2013!

-We once again had the fabulous Vivian Archer from Newham Books on hand to sell you the very best science books by or about women, including Ursula Martin’s new book Ada Lovelace: The Making of a Computer Scientist.
-And we were delighted to say that science journalist Sue Nelson was signing copies of her new book about aviator and member of the Mercury 13, Wally Funk’s Race for Space.
-The book stall and signings were available from 6:30pm until the performance started at about 7:30pm.
+We once again had the fabulous Vivian Archer from Newham Books on hand to sell you the very best science books by or about women.
+The book stall was available from 6:30pm until the performance starts at about 7:30pm.

 Our awesome speakers